flexmonster/vue-flexmonster/README.md

 Vue.use(Pivot);
 ```

-Now Pivot can be used by any component in your application.
+Now Pivot can be used by any Vue component in your application.

 ### 2) Register Flexmonster Vue module locally